tsunami416604/azure-docs.hu-hu/articles/app-service-web/web-sites-dotnet-session-state-caching.md

     ms.author="riande"/>

-# Munkamenet-állapot az Azure Redis Cache-ben, az Azure App Service szolgáltatásban
+# Session state with Azure Redis cache in Azure App Service

-Ez a témakör leírja, hogyan használható az Azure Redis Cache szolgáltatás a munkamenet-állapotokhoz.
+This topic explains how to use the Azure Redis Cache Service for session state.

-Ha az ASP.NET webalkalmazás munkamenet-állapotot használ, be kell állítania egy külső állapotszolgáltatót (a Redis Cache Service vagy az SQL Server munkamenetállapot-szolgáltatóját).
-Ha munkamenet-állapotot használ, de nem használ külső szolgáltatót, a szolgáltatás a webalkalmazás egyetlen példányára lesz korlátozva.
-A legegyszerűbben és leggyorsabban engedélyezhető megoldás a Redis Cache Service.
+If your ASP.NET web app uses session state, you will need to configure an external session state provider (either the Redis Cache Service or a SQL Server session state provider).
+If you use session state, and don't use an external provider, you will be limited to one instance of your web app.
+The Redis Cache Service is the fastest and simplest to enable.

 [AZURE.INCLUDE [app-service-web-to-api-and-mobile](../../includes/app-service-web-to-api-and-mobile.md)]

-##<a id="createcache"></a>A gyorsítótár létrehozása
+##<a id="createcache"></a>Create the Cache
-Kövesse [ezt az útmutatót](../cache-dotnet-how-to-use-azure-redis-cache.md#create-cache) a gyorsítótár létrehozásához.
+Follow [these directions](../cache-dotnet-how-to-use-azure-redis-cache.md#create-cache) to create the cache.

-##<a id="configureproject"></a>A RedisSessionStateProvider NuGet csomagjának hozzáadása a webalkalmazáshoz
+##<a id="configureproject"></a>Add the RedisSessionStateProvider NuGet package to your web app
-Telepítse a NuGet `RedisSessionStateProvider` csomagot.
-A következő paranccsal végezzen telepítést a csomagkezelő konzolról (**Eszközök** > **NuGet-csomagkezelő** > **Csomagkezelő konzol**):
+Install the NuGet `RedisSessionStateProvider` package.
+Use the following command to install from the package manager console (**Tools** > **NuGet Package Manager** > **Package Manager Console**):

   `PM> Install-Package Microsoft.Web.RedisSessionStateProvider`

-Az **Eszközök** > **NuGet-csomagkezelő** > **Megoldás NuGet csomagjainak kezelése** menüből való telepítéshez keressen a következő kifejezésre: `RedisSessionStateProvider`.
+To install from **Tools** > **NuGet Package Manager** > **Manage NugGet Packages for Solution**, search for `RedisSessionStateProvider`.

-További információk: [NuGet RedisSessionStateProvider oldal](http://www.nuget.org/packages/Microsoft.Web.RedisSessionStateProvider/ ) és [A gyorsítótárügyfél konfigurálása](../cache-dotnet-how-to-use-azure-redis-cache.md#NuGet).
+For more information see the [NuGet RedisSessionStateProvider page](http://www.nuget.org/packages/Microsoft.Web.RedisSessionStateProvider/ ) and [Configure the cache client](../cache-dotnet-how-to-use-azure-redis-cache.md#NuGet).

-##<a id="configurewebconfig"></a>A Web.Config fájl módosítása
+##<a id="configurewebconfig"></a>Modify the Web.Config File
-A NuGet csomag szerelvényhivatkozások a gyorsítótárhoz való létrehozása mellett csonkbejegyzéseket ad a *web.config* fájlhoz.
+In addition to making assembly references for Cache, the NuGet package adds stub entries in the *web.config* file.

-1. Nyissa meg a *web.config* fájlt, és keresse meg a **sessionState** elemet.
+1. Open the *web.config* and find the the **sessionState** element.

-1. Adja meg a `host`, az `accessKey`, és a `port` értékét (az SSL-port legyen 6380), és állítsa az `SSL` tulajdonságot `true` értékűre.
-Ezek az értékek a gyorsítótárpéldány [Azure Portal](http://go.microsoft.com/fwlink/?LinkId=529715) paneljéről szerezhetők be.
-További információ: [Csatlakozás a gyorsítótárhoz](../cache-dotnet-how-to-use-azure-redis-cache.md#connect-to-cache).
-Vegye figyelembe, hogy a nem SSL port az új gyorsítótárakhoz alapértelmezés szerint le van tiltva.
-További információk a nem SSL port engedélyezésével kapcsolatban: [Configure a cache in Azure Redis Cache](https://msdn.microsoft.com/library/azure/dn793612.aspx) (Gyorsítótár konfigurálása az Azure Redis Cache-ben) témakör, [Access Ports](https://msdn.microsoft.com/library/azure/dn793612.aspx#AccessPorts) (Hozzáférési portok) című szakasz.
-A következő kódban láthatók a *web.config* fájlon eszközölt módosítások, vagyis a *port*, a *host*, az accessKey*, és az *ssl* változásai.
+1. Enter the values for `host`, `accessKey`, `port` (the SSL port should be 6380), and set `SSL` to `true`.
+These values can be obtained from the [Azure Portal](http://go.microsoft.com/fwlink/?LinkId=529715) blade for your cache instance.
+For more information, see [Connect to the cache](../cache-dotnet-how-to-use-azure-redis-cache.md#connect-to-cache).
+Note that the non-SSL port is disabled by default for new caches.
+For more information about enabling the non-SSL port, see the [Access Ports](https://msdn.microsoft.com/library/azure/dn793612.aspx#AccessPorts) section in the [Configure a cache in Azure Redis Cache](https://msdn.microsoft.com/library/azure/dn793612.aspx) topic.
+The following markup shows the changes to the *web.config* file, specifically the changes to *port*, *host*, accessKey*, and *ssl*.

           <system.web>;
             <customErrors mode="Off" />;